-- Change the address for the site from groups.example.com to that of you new virtual host. - Change the email address for ServerAdmin from support@example.com to the value of the support_email in the config.cfg file in the GroupServer directory. - 4.
+- Two virtual sites are defined: one that presents GroupServer (which is used most of the time) and one for the ZMI. - Change the address for the GroupServer site from groups.example.com to that of you new virtual host. - Change the address for the ZMI from zmi.groups.example.com to that of your new virtual host, keeping the zmi at the start. - Change the email address for ServerAdmin from support@example.com to the value of the support_email in the config.cfg file in the GroupServer directory. - 4.
 Link the configuration for your host: